Bafétimbi Gomis: Al-Hilal

+Return to Galatasaray

+On 2 February 2022, Galatasaray announced the signing of Gomis on a one-and-a-half-year deal.
+He finished the season by playing 16 matches and scoring nine goals.

+Gomis became the champion in the Süper Lig in the 2022–23 season with Galatasaray.
+Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.

+On 8 June 2023, it was announced that he left Galatasaray and a thank you message was published.

+Kawasaki Frontale

+On 8 August 2023, two days after his 38th birthday, Gomis was announced as the new player of four-time J1 League champions, Kawasaki Frontale.
+Ten days later, he was assigned number 18 shirt, previously worn by Chanathip Songkrasin.
+This was also the number that Kaoru Mitoma once wore.
+He scored a hat-trick against Hokkaido Consadole Sapporo on 11 May 2024, which proved to be his only goals for the club.
+After 13 months, he left Kawasaki Frontale by mutual consent.
+He announced his retirement on 10 November 2024.

 International career

 Born in France, Gomis was also eligible to play for Senegal through his ancestry.
-On 8 May 2008, he said regarding his international future "I don't have to choose between the French or Senegalese teams, as I have not been called yet.
+On 8 May 2008, he said regarding his international future: "I don't have to choose between the French or Senegalese teams, as I have not been called yet.
 The French team?
 It would be pretentious to ask for it, but I am not adverse to the French team."

 On 18 May 2008, Gomis was called up for the provisional French UEFA Euro 2008 squad, ahead of experienced striker David Trezeguet, due to his particularly good form towards the end of Saint-Étienne's season.
 Gomis scored two goals in 26 minutes in a warm-up match against Ecuador on 27 May.
 He was the first player to score twice on his debut for the national team since Zinedine Zidane.
-On 28 May, he was selected in the French squad ahead of Olympique de Marseille striker Djibril Cissé.
+On 28 May, he was selected in the French squad ahead of Marseille striker Djibril Cissé.
 On 9 June, Gomis won his third cap by coming on as a substitute for Nicolas Anelka in the scoreless draw against Romania.
 On 7 October 2009, he collapsed in the training for the match against the Faroe Islands.

 In 2011, after a good start of the season with Lyon, Laurent Blanc called up Gomis for UEFA Euro 2012 qualification matches against Albania and Bosnia and Herzegovina.